; Print

 Instructions

-1. To make a chocolate terrine, melt dark chocolate cut into pieces in a bain-marie/water bath, occasionally stirring with a rubber spatula, and let it slightly cool.
+1. To make the chocolate terrine, melt dark chocolate cut into pieces in a bain-marie/water bath, occasionally stirring with a rubber spatula, and let it slightly cool.
 Soak gelatin sheets in cold water for 5 to 10 minutes.
 Break the meringues into small pieces.

 2. Separate egg whites from the yolks.
 Beat egg yolks with granulated sugar until the mixture whitens.
-Whisk egg whites in the bowl of a stand mixer fitted with the whisk attachment or with the use of an electric mixer until firm
+Whisk egg whites in the bowl of a stand mixer fitted with the whisk attachment or with the use of an electric mixer until firm.

-3. Bring whipping cream to a boil.
+3. Bring heavy cream to a boil.
 Remove a saucepan from the heat, add the drained gelatin, and mix.
 Pour this mixture over the melted chocolate and combine with a rubber spatula.
 Add pieces of broken meringues and gently mix.

 5. Pour the preparation into a silicone half-sphere mold, smooth, fold a plastic film over the top, and place in the freezer overnight.

 6. To make the caramel sauce the next day, heat powdered (icing) sugar with water in a saucepan over low-medium heat to get the brown caramel.
-Remove the saucepan from the heat, add the soft butter in pieces, and hot whipping cream, always mixing (be careful with splashing!)
+Remove the saucepan from the heat, add the soft butter in pieces, and hot heavy cream, always mixing (be careful with splashing!)
 Heat the mixture for a few seconds and take it off the heat.

 7. Serving terrine, turn it out of the mold and let thaw for 30 minutes in the fridge.
 Pour the caramel sauce on top of each dessert and serve immediately.